 - On day 2 the pretzel crust isn't quite as crunchy as day 1.
-So it's best to prepare pretzel salad in the morning, for serving later the same day.
+So it's best to prepare pretzel salad in the morning for serving later the same day.
 If needed, prepare pretzel salad late the evening before, and refrigerate overnight.

-- Considering prep, freeze, and chill time, be sure to allow at least 5 hours total before serving.
+- Considering prep, freeze, and chill time, allow at least 5 hours total before serving.

 - Though I haven't tested it, you can probably substitute Simply Delish strawberry jel for the jell-o layer.
-Here it is put to use it in my favorite Vegan Strawberry Cake!
-You need 3.5 to 4 cups of jell-o, which would be about 3 boxes of Simply Delish.
+You need 3.5 to 4 cups of vegan jell-o, or about 3 boxes of Simply Delish.

 - If you prefer a thicker pretzel crust, increase the crust ingredients by 50%.

 - Don't be tempted to reduce the amount of butter in the crust.
-It holds the crust together and keeps the pretzels crisp.
+It binds the crust together and keeps the pretzels crisp!